hemantborana/D-OMS/README.md

 ## 📊 ANALYTICS DASHBOARD - Business Intelligence Core

-> **As an aspiring Data Analyst**, the Analytics Dashboard represents the crown jewel of this project - transforming operational data into actionable business intelligence.
-The system has been managing real business operations for **12+ months**, and the analytics dashboard processes **30 days of demo data** to demonstrate comprehensive data analysis capabilities and showcase advanced analytics implementation.
+> > **As an aspiring Data Analyst**, the Analytics Dashboard represents the crown jewel of this project - transforming operational data into actionable business intelligence.
+The **live production system** has been managing real business operations for **12+ months** with actual product catalogs, customer data, and other records.
+For demonstration purposes, this public version uses a **30-day demo dataset** with sample product names, colors, sizes, and customer information to showcase the complete analytics capabilities without exposing sensitive business data.

 ![Analytics Navigation](img/s3.png)